Back to Resources

 If you have opened a business bank account in the UK, US, or Europe, you might expect a similar experience in the UAE.
 It is not the same.

-UAE banks operate under strict compliance frameworks driven by the UAE Central Bank.
+UAE banks operate under strict compliance frameworks driven by the Central Bank of the UAE (CBUAE).
 The country has invested heavily in anti-money laundering (AML) and counter-terrorism financing (CTF) infrastructure, partly because of its position as a major international financial center and partly because of historical scrutiny from international regulators like the Financial Action Task Force (FATF).

 What this means for you: banks ask more questions about your business, source of funds, and expected transactions than you might be used to.
 The review process takes longer (weeks, not days).
 Some banks are more conservative than others about which business types and nationalities they accept.
 And having your documentation well-prepared is not just helpful, it is essential.